-Received date: 2012-01-07 Accepted date: 2012-04-17 Biographies: Ebenezer Donkoh, Research Engineer, Email: ebendonkoh@yahoo.com; John Degenstein, Ph.D Student, Department of Chemical Engineering, Purdue University, Forney Hall of Chemical Engineering, 1060 480 Stadium Mall Drive, West Lafayette, Indiana 47907, USA.
-Email: jdegenst@purdue.edu.
-Corresponding author: Yun Ji, Assistant Professor, Department of Chemical Engineering, University of North Dakota, 241 from lignocellulosic material is advantageous because it is abundantly available with low cost.
-Sugar beet pulp (SBP) is an attractive feedstock for ethanol production, because it is a co-product from the table sugar industry.
-After sucrose extraction, the remaining plant fiber is SBP.
+Received date: 2012-01-07 Accepted date: 2012-04-17

-Centennial Drive, Grand Forks, North Dakota 58202, USA.
+Biographies: Ebenezer Donkoh, Research Engineer, E-mail: ebendonkoh@yahoo.com; John Degenstein, PhD Student, Department of Chemical Engineering, Purdue University, Forney Hall of Chemical Engineering, 1060 480 Stadium Mall Drive, West Lafayette, Indiana 47907, USA.
+E-mail: jdegenst@purdue.edu.

-Email: yun.ji@engr.und.edu.
+^{}Corresponding author: Yun Ji, Assistant Professor, Department of Chemical Engineering, University of North Dakota, 241 Centennial Drive, Grand Forks, North Dakota 58202, USA.
+E-mail: yun.ji@engr.und.edu.

-Sugar beets are farmed throughout the world in temperate climates; however, in the U.S, sugar beet farming is concentrated in the northern plains, North Dakota, South Dakota, Minnesota, Montana and The SBP consists of 20%-24% cellulose, 25%-36% hemicellulose, 20%-25% pectin or uronic acids, 1%-2% lignin, and 7%-8% protein, all expressed as a percentage of dry weight of total solids^[3].
-The SBP addresses some of the logistical constraints most biomass encounter, such as feedstock harvest, feedstock prices, transportation, and storage.
-Beet harvesting equipment and transportation methods are well established to deliver the product to the sugar processing plant.
+the product to the sugar processing plant.
 After sucrose extraction, the remaining pulp is dried, pelletized, and sold to farmers as animal feed.
 Doran and Foster^[4] estimated that between 30%-40% of the overall energy cost of sugar beet processing is devoted to dehydrating and pelletizing the pulp.
 Consequently, because SBP would not need to be dried, the use of SBP as an ethanol feedstock could be more profitable than processing for animal feed.
-The sugar beet industry already has many built in production advantages that favor the production of high performance fuels at existing sugar beet processing plants.
-First, there are large quantities of SBP already concentrated with no additional transportation cost.
+The sugar beet industry already has many built-in production advantages that favor the production of high performance fuels at existing sugar beet processing plants.
+First, there are large quantities of already concentrated with no SBP additional transportation cost.
 Second, energy consumption would be minimal.
-In the past, much attention was paid to hydrolysis^[8-10]. pretreatment^[5-7], enzymatic fermentation^[11-13] stages.
+In the past, much attention was paid to pretreatment^[5-7], enzymatic hydrolysis^[8-10], and fermentation^[11-13] stages.
 This work combines all of the aforementioned stages.

 The National Renewable Energy Resource Laboratory (NREL) has conducted a number of feasibility studies on lignocellulosic biomass materials to ethanol processes, primarily with corn stover^[14,15].
 Also NREL has investigated the feasibility of integrating lignocellulosic ethanol into existing corn based ethanol plants^[16].
 Nguyen and Saddle^[17] used process simulation models to evaluate the technical and economic feasibility of a lignocellulosic to ethanol bioconversion process using aspen wood.
-Outlaw et al.^[18] analyzed the feasibility of integrating ethanol production into the existing sugar mill that uses sugarcane juice as the feedstock for ethanol production.
+Outlaw et al.^[18] analyzed the feasibility of integrating sugar mill that uses sugarcane juice as the feedstock for ethanol production.

 The objective of the present work was to investigate the feasibility of integrating an ethanol producing plant into an existing sugar processing plant that uses SBP as feedstock.
-The primary idea was after sucrose extraction, the remaining pulp at 75% [w/w] moisture would be transported to the integrated ethanol plant.
+The primary idea was after sucrose extraction, the remaining pulp at 75% (W/W) moisture would be transported to the integrated ethanol plant.
 The energy previously used to dry and pelletize the pulp would be diverted to operate the ethanol plant.
 The benefit of conducting this research is to show the feasibility of using SBP as feedstock over corn stover and ultimately to corn starch.